 - Line a baking sheet with parchment paper.

-- In a large bowl, melt together mozzarella and cream cheese.
+- In a large bowl, combine mozzarella and cream cheese.
+Heat in the microwave for 10 seconds, or until both cheeses are melted.

-- Add 3 eggs and stir to combine then add almond flour.
+- Add 3 eggs to your cheese mixture, and stir to combine.
+Add your almond flour, then stir again.

 - Form dough into 6 bun-shaped balls then place on prepared baking sheet.

-- Brush with butter and the last egg and sprinkle with sesame seeds.
+- Whisk your last egg.
+Brush each dough ball with melted butter and your whisked egg, then sprinkle with sesame seeds.

 - Serving Size: 1 roll